domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 ![Card](Card.png)
 *Above is a Digital GP access card, which reminds you of your right to receive treatment at a GP practice regardless of immigration status.
-These can be downloaded [here](https://www.doctorsoftheworld.org.uk/wp-content/uploads/2021/02/Digital_GP_Access_Card.pdf).*
+This can be downloaded [here](https://www.doctorsoftheworld.org.uk/wp-content/uploads/2021/02/Digital_GP_Access_Card.pdf).*

 ## Online Scams and Harassment
 ### Problem